Cure your fat golf shots for good

 It's simple and easy to use and takes just 15 minutes to learn and is perfect for golfers from low to high handicaps.

-Before we get started, it makes sense to explain what it is for people who aren’t familiar with the term.
+Before we get started, I'll explain below what it is for people who aren’t familiar with the term 'fat golf shots'.

 What is a fat golf shot?